AngelTech90/Node.js_and_Express/Course_Notes.md

 __filename: This object contains the name of the file we we are currently working:

-__require: This is the function for consume and exports our ES modules.
+require: This is the function for consume and exports our ES modules.

-__module:  This object contains the module of the currently file were we are workin
+module:  This object contains the module of the currently file were we are working for.

+process: This object contains the info about were we are executing our program.